 The most peculiar event is the Fair of San Prospero – the bishop in charge during the Roman Empire’s invasions.
 It recurs every year on November 24: entertainments, street artists, food stands and markets, all together for a great party and a unique atmosphere.

-Just a few kilometres from Reggio there is Tibet Home, located on Votigno’s green hills.
+Just a few kilometers from Reggio there is Tibet Home, located on Votigno’s green hills.
 First in Europe and the only one in Italy, it’s a medieval small village rebuilt in a meditation centre, Tibet museum, temple and seminary area.
-It’s a place of peace for everyone, no matter if you are buddhist or not, and it’s enriched by the hills’ extraordinary frame.
+It’s a place of peace for everyone, no matter if you are Buddhist or not, and it’s enriched by the hills’ extraordinary frame.

 If you are passionate about Italian cheese Parmiggiano Reggiano the place to go is Scandiano: here you can book a visit to Caseificio Boiardo and have a look to the very making of this world renown cheese, since when the fresh milk arrives to the ageing of the cheese products.